Simulating indefinite causal order with Rindler observers: Equal proper times for a free falling photon

 Proper times of the laboratories are related to the global time $t$ (proper time of a stationary observer at infinity) by

-Numerical analysis of the previous equation shows that it is not possible to obtain the relation (\ref{equaltau}) for arbitrary values of $R_0$ and $R_S$.
-However, if the ratio $R_S/R_0<10^{-4}$, two possible solutions, pairs of $r_{1}$ and $r_{2}$ that satisfy the condition of equal proper times, are always present.
-It is important to mention that one position, $r_{1}$, is very close to the black hole, that is, $r_{1}<10R_S$, while the other position, $r_{2}$, can be further away.
+{After inserting (C2) and (C3) into (C5), simple numerical analysis tells us that it is not possible to obtain the relation (\ref{equaltau}) for arbitrary values of $R_0$ and $R_S$.
+However, if $R_S/R_0>10^{-4}$ (the photon source cannot be arbitrarily far away), there is a continuum of pairs of different $r_{1}$ and $r_{2}$ that satisfy the condition of equal proper times.}